PavanRangani/docs/docs/prd/philanthropy/export.md

 - Represents details of all the payments made by this Legal Entity.

 - Payments are grouped by Organization.

   - Per organization total of `Tax Deductible Amount` are shown.
+  - Show total at the bottom of per organization and shows grand total at bottom side.

+- For grant given by DAF types foundation, `Tax Deductible Amount` is not applicable.
+So show total of `Amount` instead of `Tax Deductible Amount`.

 - Reports generated for `Foundation` type of Entity has title `Grant Detail Report`.
 While for any other type of entities it's title is `Contribution Detail Report`.

   > Column: `Gift Tax Value/Amount` is not available in the List.
 This is explicitly confirmed with Client.
 This is not needed as it's a Tax Report.

 #### UI Requirement

+Mockup //TODO

 - Ask for [Year](#year-filter)
 - Records are grouped by Organization